 Fix 2: WiFi Router/Modem is Out of Date

 Over long periods of use, your device might experience damage.
 This means that your internet might disconnect frequently.
 And this can happen suddenly.

 Now, if you aren’t technologically savvy, then call your service provider for help.
-Another thing that you can do before getting a new one is cleaning the old one thoroughly and then trying again.
+Another thing that you can do before getting a new one is clean the old one thoroughly and then try again.
 After all, dust build-up has been known to cause signal issues.

 Fix 3: Fix Loose or Broken Cable

 Loose or Broken cables can disrupt signals.
 So check your cables thoroughly for any kinks or breakages.
 If you find that the cables have been compromised, then use tape to fix the area.

 Also, do take care of your cables by cleaning them periodically.
 This will prevent dust from accumulating there.
 After all, as said before, severe accumulation of dust can result in disconnected signals.

 However, if you find that your cables have been shredded or burnt, then contact repair personnel and get them fixed.